Judaism and Mormonism: Priesthood and clergy

-Judaism holds that literal male descendants of Aaron are Kohanim, or priests.
-As well, other literal male descendants of Levi are Leviim, members of the Hebrew tribe of Levi.
-Because Aaron was a member of the tribe of Levi, all members of the Kohen priesthood order are also in the Levi priestly order, but not vice versa.
+Judaism holds that descendants of Aaron in the male line are Kohanim, or priests, and other descendants of Levi in the male line are Leviim, members of the Hebrew tribe of Levi.
 Kohanim and Leviim have specific religious rights, duties, and (in the case of Kohanim) restrictions.
-The daughter of a Kohen (a bat-Kohen) also has specific rights and restrictions, but does not pass on the status of Kohen to her offspring (unless their father is also a Kohen).
+The daughter of a Kohen (a bat-Kohen) also has specific rights and restrictions but does not pass on the status of Kohen to her offspring (unless their father is also a Kohen).
 Judaism recognizes no other forms of priesthood.

-Rabbis are not necessarily Kohanim; rather they are Jews who are particularly learned in Jewish law and practice.
+Rabbis are not necessarily Kohanim; rather, they are Jews who are particularly learned in Jewish law.
 Although not required, it is typical for a congregation to have at least one rabbi.
 While it is typical for rabbis to act similarly to spiritual leaders in other religions—delivering a weekly sermon, visiting the sick, officiating at weddings and other life events, and so on—a rabbi's most important function in his or her congregation is interpreting and teaching Jewish law.

 Training to become a rabbi includes extensive education in Jewish law and practice, and may also include education in Jewish history and philosophy.
 In general, a congregation will hire a rabbi after reviewing applications and interviewing several candidates—there is no central body that assigns a rabbi to a congregation.

 Orthodox Judaism accepts only male rabbis.
 Reform Judaism ordained its first female rabbi in 1972, Reconstructionist Judaism in 1974, and Conservative Judaism in 1985.
-The Reform and Reconstructionist movements also accept openly gay and lesbian rabbis.
+All three non-Orthodox movements also accept openly gay and lesbian rabbis.
 Karaite Judaism accepts only male ḥakhamim, although they serve a different purpose than rabbis do in Rabbinic Judaism.
-Conservative Judaism (typically a more conservative branch than the Reform or Reconstructionist movements) moved to allow individual congregations to choose whether or not to accept both gay and lesbian rabbis and same-sex commitment ceremonies in December 2006.
+Conservative Judaism moved to allow individual congregations to choose whether or not to accept both gay and lesbian rabbis and same-sex commitment ceremonies in December 2006.
 There are no restrictions in any branch of Judaism with regard to race or descent.

 The LDS Church allows "literal descendants of Aaron" the legal right to preside as bishop, when so directed by the First Presidency.
 When no worthy descendants of Aaron are available, Melchizedek priesthood holders preside instead.